- The real magic of ketosis seems to occur in a lower energy state.

 - The 100 mg Nicotinic Acid is actually a lot cheaper (only 5 c per tab).

 - Nicotinamide Riboside can be useful for people who can’t as easily convert niacin to NAD+, but it’s more expensive.

-However, rather than supplementing, nutrient-dense minimally processed whole foods are ideal, at least as a starting point before you start adding supplements.
+However, rather than supplementing, nutrient-dense, minimally processed whole foods are ideal, at least as a starting point before adding supplements.
 The Nutrient Optimiser has been designed to help you find the most nutritious whole foods to balance your macro and micronutrients.

-If you require therapeutic ketosis the Nutrient Optimiser free report will give you a suggested macro range that will also help you avoid excessive energy.
+If you require therapeutic ketosis, the Nutrient Optimiser free report will give you a suggested macro range to help you avoid excessive energy.
 It will also give you a shortlist of nutrient-dense meals and foods that will help boost your mitochondrial function.

 If you’re interested, the Nutrient Optimiser full report will give you a longer list of foods and meals.
-You also have the option to upload your Cronometer data to progressively fine-tune your diet to achieve your goals.
+You also have the option to upload your Cronometer data to fine-tune your diet to achieve your goals progressively.

 How to get lower blood glucose levels